 - Letter Formation

-Signing in doesn’t have to mean extra work for the teacher, you can quickly and easily create your own sheets with this printable.
+Signing in doesn’t have to mean extra work for the teacher, you can quickly and easily create your own preschool sign in sheets.

-In the beginning of the year, start by inviting kids to trace just the first letter of their names.
+In the beginning of the year, you can choose to start by inviting kids to trace just the first letter of their names.

 Then, as they begin to show progress with the first letter, you can invite your students to begin writing their entire first names.